Guest Information

 You are welcome to walk through our garden to access the 5-acre plantation woodland which offers one of the many ways to reach the Shropshire Union Canal towpath, as well as offering beautiful woodland walks.

 Walk 100 metres up Sandy Lane, which runs in front of the farmhouse, and you will come to Castlefields, which has beautiful views over The Mere and is a great place for dog walks.
-From here you can access the Arboretum which takes you down to The Mere (it is necessary to cross a main road) and walk along The Promenade into the Cremorne Gardens.
+From here you can access the Arboretum, full of snowdrops and daffodils in the Spring time, which takes you down to The Mere (it is necessary to cross a main road) and walk along The Promenade and into the Cremorne Gardens.

 Sandy Lane was once the original ‘main’ road into Ellesmere, though it is now a quieter country lane.
 A walk along this lane gives you a view across The Mere in one direction and over the Blackwater Meadow Marina and the rolling Shropshire countryside to the other.
 Sandy Lane takes you past Love Lane on your left (which, with it being a narrow lane with high walls on each side, you may not wish to drive down!), and into the heart of Ellesmere and past the oldest buildings of this friendly, market town.